dimagofman/DimitryGofmanWeddingShopTest/DimitryGofmanWeddingShopTest/ReadMe.txt

 the rover spin 90 degrees left or right respectively, without moving from its current spot. &#39;M&#39; means move forward one grid point and maintain the same heading.
 Assume that the square directly North from (x, y) is (x, y+1).
-Write a simple application that takes a user's starting point, and then directional instructions and displays the resulting position to the user.
+Write a simple application that takes a userâ€™s starting point, and then directional instructions and displays the resulting position to the user.
 INPUT
 The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.